scala/docs.scala-lang/_overviews/compiler-options/optimizer.md

 `-opt:inline` enables inlining in addition to method-local optimizations.
 However, to avoid unexpected binary compatibility issues, we also need to tell the compiler which code it is allowed to inline.
 This is done by specifying a pattern after the option to select packages, classes, and methods for inlining.
 Examples:

 - `-opt:inline:my.library.**` enables inlining from any class defined in package `my.library`, or in any of its sub-packages.
 Inlining within a library is safe for binary compatibility, so the resulting binary can be published.
 It will still work correctly even if one of its dependencies is updated to a newer minor version in the run-time classpath.
-- `-opt-inline:<sources>`, where the pattern is the literal string `<sources>`, enables inlining from the set of source files being compiled in the current compiler invocation.
+- `-opt:inline:<sources>`, where the pattern is the literal string `<sources>`, enables inlining from the set of source files being compiled in the current compiler invocation.
 This option can also be used for compiling libraries.
 If the source files of a library are split up across multiple sbt projects, inlining is only done within each project.
 Note that in an incremental compilation, inlining would only happen within the sources being re-compiled – but in any case, it is recommended to only enable the optimizer in CI and release builds (and to run `clean` before building).
 - `-opt:inline:**` allows inlining from every class, including the JDK.
 This option enables full optimization when compiling an application.
 To avoid binary incompatibilities, it is mandatory to ensure that the run-time classpath is identical to the compile-time classpath, including the Java standard library.

 Running `scalac -opt:help` explains how to use the compiler flag.